jk4011/torchlevy_page/intro.md

 ![Untitled](assets/Untitled.png)

-**Torchlevy** is a framework for PyTorch that enables the utilization of **$\alpha$-stable distributions** within the context of **Levy Processes**.
+**Torchlevy** is a framework for PyTorch that enables the utilization of **$\alpha$-stable distributions**.
 It provides functionality for calculating probability density functions, generating samples, and calculating score associated with these distributions.
 # Preliminary